delphineka/image-wall/readme.md

     debug?: boolean;     // enable debug logging
 ```

 As indicated, the row height will be adjusted to fit the images while keeping their aspect ratios.
+The `rowHeight` value is the **maximum** value that the row height will have.

 For example, to create an image wall with target height 180px, gap 6px and with LightBox disabled:
 ```ts